 Kings Links Golf Course, Delta, BC

-My team of three (one of my best friends and avid golfer, Dustin Regimbal, my father and our trusted caddie, Joe Dobko, and myself) tee up at 4:00am at Kings Links Golf Course.
-This course is my favourite course in the greater Vancouver area as it has a similar feel to a traditional, Scottish, windy seaside.
-We are very excited to be playing local and having our friends, family and the wonderful staff at Kings Links support us.
+Another successful event with my team of three (one of my best friends and avid golfer, Dustin Regimbal, my father and our trusted caddie, Joe Dobko, and myself).
+We teed up at 4:00am at Kings Links Golf Course, my favourite course in the greater Vancouver area as it has a similar feel to a traditional, Scottish, windy seaside.
+We loved playing local and having our friends, family and the wonderful staff at Kings Links support us.
+With the support of Kings Links and the Vancouver Club, we were able to raise $19,500 this year for the Heads Up Guys charity organization.

 Auckland, New Zealand